Cartesian doubt

 Cartesian doubt is a systematic process of being skeptical about (or doubting) the truth of one's beliefs, which has become a characteristic method in philosophy.
 Additionally, Descartes' method has been seen by many as the root of the modern scientific method.
 This method of doubt was largely popularized in Western philosophy by René Descartes, who sought to doubt the truth of all beliefs in order to determine which he could be certain were true.
 It is the basis for Descartes' statement, "Cogito ergo sum" (I think, therefore I am).
 A fuller version of his phrase: "dubito ergo cogito, cogito ergo sum" translates to "I doubt therefore I think, I think therefore I exist."
 Sum translated as "I exist" (per various Latin to English dictionaries) presents a much larger and clearer meaning to the phrase.

 Methodological skepticism is distinguished from philosophical skepticism in that methodological skepticism is an approach that subjects all knowledge claims to scrutiny with the goal of sorting out true from false claims, whereas philosophical skepticism is an approach that questions the possibility of certain knowledge.

 Characteristics

 Cartesian doubt is methodological.
 It uses doubt as a route to certain knowledge by identifying what can't be doubted.
 The fallibility of sense data in particular is a subject of Cartesian doubt.

 There are several interpretations as to the objective of Descartes' skepticism.
 Prominent among these is a foundationalist account, which claims that Descartes' skepticism aims to eliminate all belief that it is possible to doubt, thus leaving only basic beliefs (also known as foundational beliefs).
 From these indubitable basic beliefs, Descartes then attempts to derive further knowledge.
 It's an archetypal and significant example that epitomizes the Continental Rational schools of philosophy.

-Mario Bunge argues that methodological skepticism presupposes that scientific theories and methods satisfy certain philosophical requirements: Idealism, materialism, realism, rationalism, empiricism, and systemism, that the data and hypotheses of science constitute a system.
+Mario Bunge argues that methodological skepticism presupposes that scientific theories and methods satisfy certain philosophical requirements: idealism, materialism, realism, rationalism, empiricism, and systemics, that the data and hypotheses of science constitute a system.